-Progression to higher level studies
+Progression to higher-level studies

-This qualification aims to provide students with a number of progression options, including higher level studies at university or FE colleges.
+This qualification aims to provide students with various progression options, including higher-level studies.
 The skills required to progress to higher academic studies are different from those required at levels 1 and 2.
 Level 3 qualifications enable the development of these skills.
 Although there is no single definition of higher-level learning skills, they include:

 - · checking and testing information

 - · supporting points with evidence

-- · self-directed study
+- self-directed study

 - self-motivation

-- thinking for yourself
+- · thinking for yourself

 - analysing and synthesising information/materials

-- critical thinking and problem solving
+- · critical thinking and problem solving

 - working collaboratively

-- reflecting upon learning and identifying improvements
+- · reflecting upon learning and identifying improvements

-- presenting information in written and verbal formats
+- · presenting information in written and verbal formats